 Europeans entered the new world, and ice cream technology went to America.
 Nancy Johnson of Philadelphia invented a brand-new ice cream making the machine and registered it.
 This machine can greatly improve the speed of mixing ice cream mixtures and has opened the era of mass production of ice cream since then.

 In Britain, ice cream machines appeared almost at the same time, but it was not until the last stage of the early 20th century that ice cream was produced on a large scale.
-The Americans and Briton are both the founders of modern industry.
+The Americans and Britons are both the founders of the modern industry.
 What were the skilled Europeans doing now?
 Their ice cream makers were still producing on a small scale, following the pattern passed from generation to generation.

 -The Golden Era of Ice Cream: During the American Civil War

-The Americans not only opened the chapter of industrialized ice cream production, but also opened another real ice cream golden era during the American Civil War.
+The Americans not only opened the chapter of industrialized ice cream production but also opened another real ice cream golden era during the American Civil War.
 This golden era was the invention of a cold drink cabinet; then the United States became the ice-cream kingdom.
 As the founder of modern ice cream, Italians lacked sufficient technology and equipment to lead the commercial trend.

 In this era, “ice cream cone” and “Popsicle” were also born.
 Ice cream cones first appeared at the 1904 Missouri World Exposition.
 The real patent application was made by Italo Marchiony in 1903.
-Harry B. Burt Jr., a small Ohio producer, inserted a stick into a chocolate ice block so that the ice cream would not stick to his hand when it melted, patented it in 1923 and named as ice-lolly.
+Harry B. Burt Jr., a small Ohio producer, inserted a stick into a chocolate ice block so that the ice cream would not stick to his hand when it melted, patented it in 1923, and named an ice-lolly.
 Ice-lolly also evolved in many forms, the name is also different.
 Nowadays, “Popsicle” is the brand of Unilever.